-- Patients and their support people will undergo screening questions and temperature screening on entry to the hospital.
+- Patients and their support people will undergo screening questions on entry to the hospital.

 - All patients and support people will wear a mask throughout the hospitalization.

-- All patients will undergo testing for COVID-19 (nasopharyngeal swab) at admission.
+- All patients will undergo testing for COVID-19 at admission.

 - For patients who are diagnosed with a COVID-19 infection:

-- A support person will be able to be present on labor and delivery if he/she is asymptomatic and has either not been tested for COVID-19 or is known to be COVID-19 negative.
+- A support person will be able to be present on labor and delivery if they are asymptomatic and have either not been tested for COVID-19 or are known to be COVID-19 negative.